XH8851/Undergraduate-Work/README.md

 - applied Fisher optimal partition, cluster analysis, factor loading matrix, Sortino ratio and Carhart four-factor model using packages and self-defined function based on statistics
 -----------------

-The 'Thesis' folder stores a shareable script I wrote for my thesis on graduation.
+The code do-file is a shareable script I wrote for my thesis on graduation.
 The thesis belongs to School of Management, Fudan University.
 <br>
 The code in the folder works on
 - some data preprocessing